MEAMAE-space/MindBloom/README.md

 ---

-## 🗓 Devlog

-> July 1, 2025
-> First version shipped!
-Core features (mood tracker, journaling, theme toggle, quotes) are complete.
-More features like calendar tracking and data export planned for v1.1+.

----

 ## 📜 License

 MIT License
-Feel free to use, modify, and share — just credit the original project!
+Feel free to use, modify, and share.

 ---